 I gained a lot of weight, lost a lot of hair, and even part of my soul over the years.
 To sum it up, I was frickin’ miserable.

-🚪 So, Are You Ready to Plan Your Own Silicon Valley Exit Strategy?
+?
+Are You Ready to Plan Your Silicon Valley Exit Strategy?

-If you feel that you literally can no longer take the corporate grind anymore, planning your own Silicon Valley exit strategy will be a critical (yet scary…) time for you.
+If you feel you literally can no longer take the corporate grind anymore, planning your Silicon Valley exit strategy is critical.

-Though… Get excited about it.
-Do it, and do it now!! 😁
+?
+Get excited about it.
+Do it, do it nowwww!!

 It might be scary, sure, but it’s the beginning of a necessary ending and the start of an exciting journey forward!